-The Smart DC Controller inputs use LED's to indicate when an input is active when there is AC power.
-Operators, using only DC power, require that you push a button before the LED's show the active inputs.
+The Smart DC Controller uses LED's to indicate active inputs when AC power is present.
+For operators that use only DC power, you can push a button to show the active inputs.
 This button is at the bottom left corner near the EMERG OPEN input.